PTL Terms & Conditions of Business

 If you require us to communicate with you in any particular way in order to maintain confidentiality within your organisation, please inform us.

-We may outsource certain services including IT support, our ‘front office’ and ‘back office’ functions, photocopying and word processing to carefully selected service providers, with whom we have agreed confidentiality provisions and undertakings.
+We may, at our expense, outsource certain services including IT support, our ‘front office’ and ‘back office’ functions, photocopying and word processing to carefully selected service providers, with whom we have agreed confidentiality provisions and undertakings.
+We shall remain liable for the actions we delegate to these entities.
 Your consent to these outsourcings is inferred.

 You may be asked to provide certain documentation and information in verification of your instructions and identity and that of any corporate representative, without which we may be unable to act or to continue acting for you.
 Additionally, you should be aware that we may carry out Anti Money Laundering database searches from time to time.

-At the conclusion of a matter, we will at your request return to you original documents and any other documents which you wish to retain and will store all papers for a minimum of 6 years, after which they may be destroyed.
-Trust deeds are retained indefinitely.
+At the conclusion of the engagement, we will at your request return to you original documents and any other documents which you ask to be returned.
+We will store all paper files or electronic records for a minimum of 6 years, after which they may be destroyed or otherwise securely disposed of by us, without restriction.
+Any personal data may be retained, destroyed or disposed of by us in accordance with our Document Retention Policy in place from time to time.
+We may levy a charge for storage of documents.

-Storage of archived files and related documents is outsourced to an offsite provider which operates to nationally recognised standards.
-However, we will not accept any liability for loss or damage.
+Storage of archived files and related documents is outsourced to an offsite provider which operates to nationally recognised standards and who we have selected with skill and care.
+However, we will not accept any liability for loss or damage unless such loss or damage has been caused by our own negligence or wilful default.
 If you require bank-vault safety standards for your documents, you should make separate arrangements.

 All files may be kept fully or partially in electronic form.